-If you want to use your ATM card overseas, keep in mind that some ATMs abroad, particularly in Europe, do not accept PINs longer than four digits.
-If your PIN is longer, contact your bank to have it changed.
-Also, if your PIN is based on letters rather than numbers, translate the letters into numbers before leaving the country.
+If your PIN is based on letters rather than numbers, translate the letters into numbers before leaving the country.
 Many ATMs only have numbers on the keypad.
-One more thing to keep in mind: Some ATMs abroad will only let you access the primary account on your ATM card.
+Another thing to keep in mind: Some ATMs abroad will only let you access the primary account on your ATM card.

 Sudden changes in your account activity, such as frequent withdrawals in a foreign country using your ATM card, can sometimes trigger a fraud alert and cause your bank to freeze your account.
 To prevent being stranded overseas without a functioning ATM card, call your bank before you leave to let them know where and when you will be traveling.
 During the same phone call, ask for a number that you can call from overseas in case your card is lost or stolen — often the number listed on the back of your card will only work in your home country.
 Be sure to keep this number in a separate place from your card.

 It’s important to have a back-up plan in case your card is lost, stolen or eaten by an ATM machine; this could be in the form of a second ATM card (either your own or a travel companion’s), cash, credit cards or traveler’s checks.